chrisckwong821/Blog/_posts/2017-09-10-Pair-Trading-II.md

 <br/>

-Here we first convert the stock-price series into a representation of percentage change.
-From the regression parameters, `beta` and `residual` would be the parameters needed. `beta` is used for an robustness checks.
-Since the model expects a constant beta, stock pairs with an versatile beta within our selected time span would expose much more risk to the trading.
-The article mentions that a stable rolling beta for 5 days would be a good signal.
+Here we first convert the stock-price series into its percentage change.
+From the regression parameters, we verify that  `alpha` is very close to zero, so we can ignore it for now. `beta` would be used for robustness checks.
+Since the model expects a constant beta, stock pairs with an versatile beta within our targeted trading time span would impose a bigger risk on the trades.
+The paper written by Y Chen mentions that a stable rolling beta for 5 days would be a baseline signal.
 In reality, this would be case dependent.

 ```python